cshum/rodabase/README.md

 ### Hooks

 #### .use('validate', [hook...])
-`validation` invoked at the beginning of a write operation.
-Result can be validated and changes can be made before the document is locked.
+`validation` triggered when putting a document.
+Invoked at the beginning of a write operation, result can be validated and changes can be made before the document is locked.

 Context object consists of the following properties:
 * `result`: Result document before locking.
-Changes can be made during this stage.

 ```js
 var people = roda('people');